-Malakoff Diggins State Historic park is the site of the largest hydraulic mine in California.
+Malakoff Diggins State Historic Park is the site of the largest hydraulic mine in California.
 A giant water cannon nozzle called a monitor was used to blast away gravel and whole hillsides gave way releasing gold into the miner’s sluice boxes.
-The hillsides let go of its precious gold, but the result was permanent scarring to the mountain sides.
+The hillsides let go of its precious gold, but the result was permanent scarring to the mountainsides.

 Visitors can enjoy swimming, hiking and exploring the trails leading to historic mining sites, panning for gold and gorgeous wildflowers in the spring.
 Venturesome hikers can explore more than a dozen trails ranging from easy to strenuous, which meander their way through the deep, rugged canyons.

 Nevada City got its start during the gold rush and is rich in history from that time.
-There are several sites that are on the National Register of Historical Places.
+There are several sites that are on the National Register of Historic Places.
 Some of these sites include Nevada City Firehouse No. 2 and the National Hotel which is the oldest, still-functioning hotel, west of the Rockies.

 853-acre state historic park situated in the Sierra Nevada Mountains, preserved since 1975 and frozen in time for visitors to see and explore.
 Inside the park is a visitor center along with many of the mine’s original buildings, including the restored gardens and historic home of former mine owner — William Bourn, Jr.

-Located in present day Coloma California, Marshall Gold Discovery State Historic Park is one of the most significant historic sites in the United States today, preserving a living portrait of the story that unfolded into “Yellow Fever.”
+Located in present-day Coloma California, Marshall Gold Discovery State Historic Park is one of the most significant historic sites in the United States today, preserving a living portrait of the story that unfolded into “Yellow Fever.”

 Initially called Dry Diggins, Placerville was later called “Hangtown,” because it was one of the first places where justice was carried out at the end of a rope when outlaws took what they wanted.
 Today a dummy of a man hangs from the second floor, and there is a tree stump hidden in the cellar of the Hangman’s Tree bar, a historic spot on Main Street that marks the spot of many of the town’s hangings.